 As the largest employer of pharmacy staff in the private sector in South Africa the group is actively building capacity to address the critical shortage of pharmacists, which is a challenge the world over.
-Initiatives to address these are in progress in the form of bursary and internship programmes to attract pharmacy graduates and the development of a retail graduate programme, and in the medium term the New Clicks Foundation will be providing funding for education in these areas.
-Future plans include investment in socio-economic development projects aligned to the group's focus on health and well-being through the Clicks Helping Hand Trust and continued relationships with small enterprise owner-drivers to deliver products from UPD to Clicks, independent pharmacies, hospitals and clinics.
+In South Africa there are also shortages of other skills that are critical to run successful retail operations.
+Bursary and internship programmes for pharmacy staff and the development of a retail graduate programme are among the initiatives undertaken by the group and the New Clicks Foundation to address these challenges.
+Other plans include investment in socio-economic development projects aligned to the group's focus on health and well-being through the Clicks Helping Hand Trust and continued relationships with small enterprise owner-drivers to deliver products from UPD to Clicks pharmacies, independent pharmacies, hospitals and clinics.